By Janice Jones |Updated 1-25-2023

 Block, Blocking: This is a finishing term where you lay your work down and shape or form it into the finished product.
 It often involves steam or a wet cloth

-Cont in pattern: This term is used when you have a specific stitch or color pattern you are working.
-It means to continue in the way you are working
+Cont in pattern: This term is used when you have a specific stitch or color pattern you are working on.
+It means to continue in the way you are working.

-Gauge: The knitting gauge is a measurement of stitches needed to create a project of the right size.
-It can be broken down to include the number stitches needed on the needle, the number of rows worked and the type of stitch used.
-This is important because some people knit tightly and others loosely and this is a standardized way to be sure all knitters will create a project that is the correct size.
+Gauge - The knitting gauge measures the stitches needed for the right size project.
+It can be broken down to include the number of stitches needed on the needle, the number of rows worked, and the type of stitch used.
+This is important because some people knit tightly and others loosely, and this is a standardized way to be sure all knitters will create a project that is the correct size.

 Many patterns will have a skills level icon that has been assigned based on the recommendations of the Craft Yarn Council of America’s rating system.
 Skills range from beginner to experienced.